Decorate Your Porch and Patio With Colorful Blooms

 Containers come in all sizes and so do summer-blooming bulbs.
 When choosing a pot, it's important to think about the mature size of the plant.
 As a general rule, the pot should be 1/3 to 1/2 as big as the plant -- when it's fully grown.

-The chart below list each type of bulb and the minimum pot size for a given number of bulbs.
+The chart below lists each type of bulb and the minimum pot size for a given number of bulbs.
 This is intended as a guide, so you can you figure out how much space the bulbs require.
-Planting in larger pots will give the plants more room to develop and help them reach their full potential.
+Using a generously-sized container will give the plants more room to develop and help them reach their full potential.
 Larger pots also hold more soil and more moisture, so you won’t need to water as often.

 In hot, sunny weather, plants in containers may need to be watered every day.
 Take some extra time at least once a week, to water slowly and make sure the entire root ball gets thoroughly soaked.
 In rainy climates, avoid using saucers under the pots and consider raising them on bricks or pot feet to encourage good drainage.